And When I Die: History

-"And When I Die" was one of the first songs recorded by Nyro, when she was 17 years old.
-She then sold the song to folk group Peter, Paul and Mary for $5000, who then recorded the song for their sixth studio album The Peter, Paul and Mary Album.
+"And When I Die" was the first song written by then-17 year old Laura Nyro.
+She sold the song to folk group Peter, Paul and Mary for $5,000, who recorded it for their sixth studio album The Peter, Paul and Mary Album.

 The song appeared on the self-titled second album by Blood, Sweat & Tears.
-It was the third single from the album, peaking at #2 on the Billboard Hot 100; the album's previous two singles had also stalled at #2 on the same chart.
+It was the third single from the album, peaking at #2 on the Hot 100; the album's previous two singles had also stalled at #2 on the same chart.
+The three singles each charted thirteen weeks on the Hot 100.

 The BS&T arrangement is very different from previous versions.
 It was also released as an album version and an edited single version.
 The album version features two instrumental portions, one featuring an RMI Electra Piano, and the other featuring horns and temple blocks, like a western cowboy song.
 Also, the pauses between the choruses and the other two verses are longer than on the edited version.